ADA-GWU/3-concurrency-riadabduragimov/README.md

    - **Main1.java**, on the other hand, relies on manual thread creation with synchronization tools like `CountDownLatch` and `ReentrantLock`, giving finer control over thread behavior and task execution.

 2. **Synchronization Mechanisms**:
-   - **Main.java** uses synchronized methods for shared resource access, ensuring thread safety but potentially causing performance bottlenecks in high-concurrency scenarios.
+   - **Main.java** uses synchronized methods for shared resource access, ensuring thread safety but potentially causing performance issues in high-concurrency scenarios.
    - **Main1.java** integrates advanced concurrency tools like `ReentrantLock` for precise locking and `AtomicInteger` for lightweight synchronization, offering improved performance and flexibility.

 3. **Task Allocation**: